 - Use effective learning and teaching using technology

 - Engage with peer development and review

 If you're interested in attending any events or workshops that are on our Events Calendar or receiving learning and teaching support from our consultancy services, please contact us at:

-You can obtain HEA recognition through the APEX Programme or make an individual application directly to the Higher Education Academy (HEA).
-If you apply through APEX you'll need to pay half of the full fee.
-Partner staff can register for APEX free of charge to work towards Associate Fellowship, Fellowship or Senior Fellowship of the Higher Education Academy.
+You can obtain HEA recognition through the APEX Programme or make an individual application directly to Advance HE.
+Partner staff can register for APEX and work towards Associate Fellowship, Fellowship or Senior Fellowship of the Higher Education Academy (HEA).

-You can access workshops in our Academic Events Programme and receive guidance and individual feedback on your application from the APEX team.
+Partner staff can access workshops in our Academic Events Programme and have the opportunity to receive guidance and individual feedback on their application from the APEX team.
 For more specific details and to discuss your specific requirements please email firstname.lastname@example.org.